concinim/wh-acd/annotator_sections.md

 {:swift: .ph data-hd-programlang='swift'}

 # Sections
+{: #_sections}

 The section annotator is used to identify the section of a document where concepts are found.
-For example, a patient's discharge summary may contain a "Family History" section identifying medical diagnoses of the patient's parents.
+For example, a patient's discharge summary may contain a <q>Family History</q> section identifying medical diagnoses of the patient's parents.
 In some instances, this information may not be relevant for a particular use case.
-Using the section annotator, annotations identified as belonging to the "Family History" section may be filtered out.
+Using the section annotator, annotations identified as belonging to the <q>Family History</q> section may be filtered out.
+{:shortdesc}

 The section annotator provides a set of predefined section titles based on the [Logical Observation Identifiers Names and Codes (LOINC)](https://loinc.org/) vocabulary.
 In addition to the predefined section titles, section headings are also identified based on a few simple formatting rules: